michaellaszlo/sortable-challenge/README.md

 The `matcher.py` script reads input data from a pair of files named `products.txt` and `listings.txt` in your current working directory.
-It writes to a file named `results.txt` in your current working directory.
+It writes the results to a file named `results.txt` in your current working directory.

 ## Path options